dfreelon/pyktok/README.md

 By @dfreelon, [@pkreissel](https://github.com/pkreissel), and [@p-bach](https://github.com/p-bach)

 We developed Pyktok ("pick-tock") because none of the existing TikTok data collection utilities I could find worked for us.
-Pyktok pulls its data directly from the JSON object embedded in every Tiktok video and user page (except for `save_video_comments`, which uses the TikTok API).
+Pyktok pulls its data directly from the JSON object embedded in every Tiktok video and user page (except for `save_video_comments` and `save_hashtag_video_urls`, which use a hidden TikTok API whose functions are not publicly documented).
 Here are its major features, most of which require the URL(s) of the content you wish to collect:

  - Download TikTok videos
  - Download video metadata